 2.4.5 Identify notifications a patrol officer is required to make during a preliminary investigation

-Depending on the nature of any given assignment, notifications to a wide variety of resources, command centers, and specialized units may be necessary.
+Depending on the nature of any given assignment, notifications to various resources, command centers, and specialized units may be necessary.
 The typical notifications made by officers in the field are listed below.

 DC Fire and Emergency Medical Services (DCFEMS)